vertekplus/recovery_device_samsung_a32/README.md

 Current Workaround for fixing settings ressetting after reboot.

 > edit bootable/recovery/twrp.cc and at line 396 (as of now) Change the bool to true.
 This makes the recovery load the themes twice.
-THis should only be for encrypted devices but since it has fixed our issue we'll use this workaround until a proper solution has been found.
+This should only be for encrypted devices but since it has fixed our issue we'll use this workaround until a proper solution has been found.